StevenBlack/vocab/vocabulary.md

 ### charrette
 An effort to meet a deadline for some task by an all-out effort.
-Originally connoting the energy among a group of architects getting plans ready for a presentation, the word has come to refer to any group of professionals who get together and hustle to meet a due date.

 ### chary
 Cautious; hesitant to act.
-Use chary when you mean "discreetly careful" more than "wary."
-One would be chary before investing in a risky stock or walking into a room full of screaming sixth-graders.

 ### chasm